NgocDuy3112/GLORYTEAM/README.md

 ## Overview

-Olympia Custom Services is a modular Python-based platform for scalable data processing, analysis, and automation.
+Olympia Custom Services is a modular Python-based platform for Gloryteam gameshow based on the gameshow Road to mount Olympia.
 It uses **Docker** for containerization and **PostgreSQL** for data storage, providing APIs and services for media management, data analysis, and bot automation.

 ---